What is natto mochi that is so delicious that Miyagi residents mistake it for being from the whole country?

 Feeling burnt

-!
-It puffed up nicely, but I ended up with the cross notch facing down so it stuck to the aluminum foil!
+It bulged to swell nicely, but the cross cut was turned down so it stuck to the aluminum foil!

-I took it easy and stirred the natto while it was baking in the oven.
+Get ready and stir in the natto while baking in the oven.

-Once the mochi is baked, soak it in hot water, place the natto on top and it's done!
+Once the rice cakes are cooked, pour them in hot water and place the natto on top and you're done!

 Finished product